Your marriage name change options

 Ready to get started?

 No matter if you already have your marriage certificate or are yet to apply, we can help.
-Choose to download the marriage certificate application form for Ontario, and select all the other companies you need to notify.
+Choose to download the marriage certificate application form for Ontario and select all the other companies you need to update.
 We provide all the paperwork necessary.
-Just add your certificate when it arrives and send.
+Just add your Ontario marriage or updated birth certificate and send!